lanl/latte_traveltime/README.md

 **LATTE: Los Alamos TravelTime package based on Eikonal equation**

 `LATTE` is an open-source software for
-- **Traveltime computation** based on eikonal equation in 2D/3D acoustic/elastic media
+- **Traveltime computation** based on eikonal equation in 2D/3D acoustic/elastic media and based on
     - First-arrival P, S traveltimes
     - Both first-arrival and reflection traveltimes (e.g., P, S, PP, SS, PS, SP) for an arbitrary number of reflectors.
-- **Adjoint-state first-arrival traveltime tomography** based on first-arrival traveltime in 2D/3D acoustic/elastic media
+- **Adjoint-state first-arrival traveltime tomography** based on first-arrival traveltime in 2D/3D acoustic/elastic media to
+    - Invert Vp, Vs separately
+    - Invert Vp, Vs jointly, optionally with Vp-Vs constraints
+    - Use either absolute traveltime difference or differential traveltime difference
 - **Source location** based on first-arrival traveltime in 2D/3D acoustic/elastic media, including
     - Source location/relocation using P, S, or both P and S traveltimes
     - Joint source location/relocation with first-arrival traveltime tomography using P, S, or both P and S traveltimes
+    - Use either absolute traveltime difference or differential traveltime difference

 Algorithm features (details are explained in [the LATTE paper](https://academic.oup.com/gji/article/241/2/1275/8046728)):